aio-libs/aiokafka/README.rst

 Running tests
 -------------

 Docker is required to run tests.
 See https://docs.docker.com/engine/installation for installation notes.
+Also note, that `lz4` compression libraries for python will require `python-dev` package, or python source header files for compilation on Linux.

 Setting up tests requirements (assuming you're within virtualenv on ubuntu 14.04+)::